You are invited to join us at

 And as every good story ends, Phil recounts how he got to the point of complete reliance on the Lord.
 Amidst trials, unpaid bills, and what seemed to be an impossible financial situation, he finally "gave up" even after telling everyone NEVER to give up!
 However, there is a difference between giving up and giving it up to the Lord.
 Phil explains which option is termed failure and which leads to success in the Kingdom.

 Our story of trust doesn't have to be any different from Phil's.
-What can make the difference is whether we choose to give up, or whether we choose to give it up to the Lord.
+What makes the difference is whether we choose to give up or choose to give it up to the Lord.